Mailing A Letter To Canada From Us

 In recent years, there have been several trends and developments in international mail services that affect mailing letters to Canada from the US.

 Professional insights suggest that it's always a good idea to allow extra time for delivery, especially during peak seasons such as holidays.
 It's also important to properly package your letter or package to protect it from damage during transit.
-Using a sturdy envelope or box and adding extra padding can help ensure that your item arrives safely.
+Using a sturdy envelope or box and adding extra padding can help check that your item arrives safely.

 Tips and Expert Advice